brentmac94/ISQA-3420-A1/UseCases.md

 Primary Actor: Corporate Manager
 Goal in Context.
 The Corporate Manager is aable to determine license and vulnerability information from provided project information.
 Stakeholders:
-  - Coroporate Manager: To recieve clear and relevant project information
+  - Coroporate Manager: To recieve clear and relevant OSS license and vulnerability information
   - Coroprate Developer: To provide the revelevant file/package level information

 Preconditions: